SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 In certain constructs, operators with a leading ``<`` or ``>`` may be split into two or more tokens.
 The remainder is treated the same way and may be split again.
-As a result, there's no need to use whitespace to disambiguate between the closing ``>`` characters in constructs like ``Dictionary<String, Array<Int>>``.
+As a result, you don't need to add whitespace to disambiguate between the closing ``>`` characters in constructs like ``Dictionary<String, Array<Int>>``.
 In this example, the closing ``>`` characters aren't treated as a single token